 One for all.
 The classic blue Labello was launched in 1973.
 Throughout the 1970s new products were continuously added to the range, including two special products, Labello Med for sensitive skin and Labello Sun with sun protection factor.

-Beiersdorf still regularly introduces new products to the range and consumers around the world can now choose between almost 20 different Labellos.
+Beiersdorf still regularly introduces new products to the range and consumers around the world can now choose between many different Labello products.
 In some markets Labello is marketed as a NIVEA lip care product rather than being separately branded.